YANKEE FREEDOM RECOGNIZED FOR ENVIRONMENTAL PRACTICES

 The prestigious award was the first ever for the Work Boat Exhibition which recognizes the emerging importance of environmental practices by the marine transportation industry.
 The 2008 award nominees included such companies as Caterpillar Marine Power Systems, Crowley Maritime Corporation, Fishermen’s Terminal (Seattle, WA), Holland America Lines, Honda Marine, Maersk Line and Princess Cruises.

-Although Belland accepted the award on behalf of the Yankee Freedom III, he said, “The award really belongs to the EMS (Environmental Management System) team on board the Yankee Freedom III led by Captain Rick.”
+Although Belland accepted the award on behalf of the Yankee Freedom, he said, “The award really belongs to the EMS (Environmental Management System) team on board the Yankee Freedom led by Captain Rick.”
 The award will be prominently displayed on the vessel to make sure the passengers realize that good environmental practices are everybody’s responsibility.